laro/Cilia/3 Advanced/5 Aliasing.md

 description: "Cilia aliasing: using for member variables and functions.
 Type aliases, enables CamelCase wrapper design."
 ---

-# Aliasing of Types, Variables, and Functions
+# Aliasing of Variables, Functions, and Types

 Create an alias with `using`, for:
 - Member **variable** alias